Fremantle Stuff > Fremantle Society > about

-The Fremantle Society has, since its beginning in 1972, sought to improve the quality of life in Fremantle while seeking to protect the existing unique built and cultural heritage.
+The Fremantle Society was established 6 December 1972, with Les Lauder as foundation president, 'to improve the quality of life in Fremantle while seeking to protect the existing unique built and cultural heritage'.

 To give responsible voice on matters affecting the overall character and development of the Fremantle area.

 To encourage the improvement of the Fremantle area as a desirable residential and commercial district whilst retaining its unique character.